Frequently Asked Questions

 How many detectors should I buy?

 Generally, one radon detector is sufficient to test an average home.
-The number of detectors needed will vary however, based on the type of structure being tested and how it is used.
+However, the number of detectors needed will vary based on the type of structure being tested and how it is used.
 Not sure?
 Contact us by email to discuss.

 The price includes:

-• cost of the detector, all laboratory fees and professional analysis.
+• The cost of the detector, all laboratory fees, and professional analysis.

 • Prices are in CDN.